wookie-fatcat/agility/PI_INSTALL.md

 **NOTE**: You **must** log out and log in again after running this command, or start a new terminal session in order for this to take effect.

+**NOTE 2**: If you're using Raspberry Pi Desktop, you **must** completely log out from the Desktop and log back in.
+Simply closing and re-opening a terminal window will not be sufficient.

 Check that it's worked by running a *docker* command such as:

 ```console